nf-core/tools/docs/lint_errors.md

 * `manifest.nextflowVersion`
   * The minimum version of Nextflow required to run the pipeline.
   * Should `>=` a version number, eg. `manifest.nextflowVersion = '>=0.31.0'` (check the [Nexftlow documentation](https://www.nextflow.io/docs/latest/config.html#scope-manifest) for more.)
-  * This should correspond to the `NXF_VER` version tested by Travis.
 * `manifest.homePage`
   * The homepage for the pipeline.
 Should be the nf-core GitHub repository URL, so beginning with `https://github.com/nf-core/`